Rep. Katie Porter seeking Feinstein's Senate seat in 2024

 “To win these fights, it’s time for new leadership in the U.S. Senate,” she said.

-Feinstein, 89, has faced questions about her age and health and whether she will seek another term.
+Feinstein, 89, has faced questions about her age and memory and whether she will seek another term.
 She has not announced whether she will seek reelection in 2024.

+Feinstein won her sixth election in 2018 and has been a force for Democrats, serving for a time as chair of the intelligence and judiciary committees.
+But she also has seen pushback from Democrats who view her as too bipartisan at a time when politics is more polarized and her state is increasingly liberal.

+In 2020, Feinstein announced she would step down as the top Democrat on the Senate Judiciary Committee.
+The move followed criticism that she was too friendly with Republicans during confirmation hearings for Supreme Court Justice Amy Coney Barrett.
+That included an embrace of the Republican Chairman, Sen. Lindsey Graham of South Carolina, at the conclusion of the hearings and kind words for what she called a job well done.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.